Welcome to today's edition of the Rush 24-7 podcast.

 We'll come.

-At the arrival ceremony at the White House today, ripped in to the Arizona immigration law, the president of Mexico.
+Felipe, we'll get to this after the break, but just to tease you, Felipe Calderon, at the arrival ceremony at the White House today, ripped into the Arizona immigration law, the president of Mexico.

-Except to say, well, you know what?
+Our president said nothing except to say, well, you know what?

-We're really citizens, citizens of the world.
+We're really citizens of the world.

 We're really people without borders now.

-You'll hear the two sound bites coming right up.
+You'll hear the two soundbites coming right up.

 Well, there's Obama right now.